 Dependency and Indemnity Compensation (DIC) is awarded to a veteran’s surviving spouse or dependent children on a monthly basis after that veteran has passed.
 In order for VA to award this benefit, the service member must have either died in action or died from a service-connected condition.

 There are a few ways to indicate that the veteran passed away from a service-connected condition.
 The death certificate may list the cause of death as one of the service-connected conditions, in which case VA should acknowledge this without further investigation.

 In cases where the service-connected condition contributed to the cause of death, VA generally should presume the connection and acknowledge this without further investigation.
 Importantly, if the veteran passed away from a condition that was not yet service-connected, the surviving spouse or dependent children may still file for DIC.
 However, these claims may take longer.

 If the claim for Dependency and Indemnity Compensation is filed within a year of the veteran’s death, the effective date will be the date that the veteran died.
 If VA receives the claim more than a year after the date which the veteran passed, then the effective date will generally be the date that VA receives the claim.

 Do You Believe the VA Assigned You an Incorrect Effective Date?
 Call Us Today

 Incorrect effective dates are not uncommon and can cost you thousands in retroactive disability benefits.
-If you believe the VA assigned you the wrong effective date, we may be able to help.
-As a client of CCK, we will investigate your claim and determine the correct effective date.
-If we find the VA made a mistake, we will help you appeal the decision and receive the correct date.
+If you believe VA assigned you the wrong effective date, we may be able to help.
+Our accredited attorneys and advocates have decades of experience helping veterans file successful appeals to get them the correct effective dates and the benefits to which they are entitled.